woogles-io/liwords/README.md

 ### How to develop locally

 You have two options for developing locally.

-Using the entire Docker stack is the most straightforward option, but, unless you are on Linux, Docker has to spin up virtual machines for your code.
-Stopping and starting containers repeatedly, especially the frontend code container, is significantly slower than running these natively.
+1. Using the entire Docker stack is the most straightforward option, but, unless you are on Linux, Docker has to spin up virtual machines for your code.
+Stopping and starting containers repeatedly, especially the frontend code container, is significantly slower than running these natively; rebuilding containers, etc is also quite slow.

-The other option is to use Docker for the long-running services (postgres, Redis, NATS, proxy), and run your program executables locally.
-It is a bit more complex to set up, but may work better if you are developing on Mac OS (or Windows?).
+2. The other option is to use Docker for the long-running services (postgres, Redis, NATS), and run your program executables locally.
+It is a bit more complex to set up initially, but may work better if you are developing on Mac OS (or Windows?).

 #### Using the full stack on Docker: